Skip to content

 Behavior itself can also be overridden via an fknode.yaml file, in case you'd like to use a different linter than ESLint, or a different prettifier than Prettier.

-Note --destroy and --commit are effected by the global cleaning rule, however they won't run by default as they require configuration via an fknode.yaml file:
+Note --destroy and --commit are affected by the global cleaning rule, however they won't run by default as they require configuration via an fknode.yaml file:

 • --destroy requires you to specify what you want to be removed.
 We don't have "default" directories to auto-remove like dist/, to avoid removing something you might need.